The best fitness and health gifts for starting the new year off stronger than ever

-For the person in your life who's always at the gym, passionate about fitness or looking to start an exercise routine, the holidays are a great way to give them gear, equipment and apparel that's sure to motivate them and enhance their life.
+For the people in your life who are always at the gym, passionate about fitness or looking to start an exercise routine, the holidays are a great time to give them gear, equipment and apparel that's sure to motivate them and enhance their lives.

-Whether it's a membership to ClassPass, a top-of-the-line activity tracker, a game-changing kitchen tool like a smart blender or super soft sweatpants, fitness is absolutely a form of self-care.
-And equipping your loved one with perfect tools is a way to set them up for a year of health and happiness.
+Fitness is absolutely a form of self-care.
+And whether it's a membership to ClassPass, a top-of-the-line activity tracker, a game-changing kitchen tool like a smart blender, or a pair of super soft sweatpants, equipping your loved ones with perfect tools is a way to set them up for a year of health and happiness.

 We've grouped fitness and health gift ideas into categories that will fit into routines, so you can choose whether you're looking to help someone invest in a home gym essential or just gift a soft hoodie.
 And if you're looking for more gift-spiration, we've rounded up our favorite gifts for him, gifts for her, for the traveler, the home cook in your life or the tech-obsessed.